RAK3172-SiP WisDuo LPWAN SiP Application Note

 - Stop 0 and Stop 1 Modes:

-The content of SRAM1, SRAM2, and all registers is retained.
+The contents of SRAM1, SRAM2, and all registers are retained.
 All clocks in the VCORE domain are stopped.
-PLL, MSI, HSI16, and HSE32 are disabled.
-LSI and LSE can be kept running.
-RTC can remain active (Stop mode with RTC, Stop mode without RTC).
-The sub-GHz radio may remain active independently from the CPU.
-Some peripherals with the wakeup capability can enable HSI16 RC during the Stop mode to detect their wakeup condition.
+The PLL, MSI, HSI16, and HSE32 are disabled.
+LSI and LSE may remain active.
+The RTC may remain active (Stop mode with RTC, Stop mode without RTC).
+The sub-GHz radio may remain active independently of the CPU.
+Some peripherals with wake-up capability may enable the HSI16 RC during Stop mode to detect their wake-up conditions.

 - Stop 1 Mode:

-Stop 1 offers the largest number of active peripherals and wakeup sources, a smaller wakeup time but a higher consumption compared with Stop 2.
-In Stop 0 mode, the main regulator remains on, resulting in the fastest wakeup time but with much higher consumption.
-The active peripherals and wakeup sources are the same as in Stop 1 mode, which uses the low-power regulator.
-The system clock, when exiting Stop 0 or Stop 1 mode, can be either MSI up to 48 MHz or HSI16, depending on the software configuration.
+Stop 1 offers the largest number of active peripherals and wake-up sources, a smaller wake-up time, but higher consumption compared with Stop 2.
+In Stop 0 mode, the main regulator remains on, resulting in the fastest wake-up time but much higher consumption.
+The active peripherals and wake-up sources are the same as in Stop 1 mode, which uses the low-power regulator.
+When exiting Stop 0 or Stop 1 mode, the system clock can be either MSI up to 48 MHz or HSI16, depending on the software configuration.

 - Stop 2 Mode:

 In Stop 2 mode, part of the VCORE domain is powered off.
-Only SRAM1, SRAM2, the CPU, and some peripherals preserve their contents.
+Only SRAM1, SRAM2, the CPU, and some peripherals retain their contents.
 All clocks in the VCORE domain are stopped.
-PLL, MSI, HSI16, and HSE32 are disabled.
+The PLL, MSI, HSI16, and HSE32 are disabled.

-LSI and LSE can be kept running.
-RTC can remain active (Stop 2 mode with RTC, Stop 2 mode without RTC).
+LSI and LSE may remain active.
+The RTC may remain active (Stop 2 mode with RTC, Stop 2 mode without RTC).
 The sub-GHz radio may also remain active independently of the CPU.
-Some peripherals with the wakeup capability can enable HSI16 RC during the Stop 2 mode to detect their wakeup condition.
-The system clock when exiting from Stop 2 mode, can be either MSI up to 48 MHz or HSI16, depending on the software configuration.
+Some peripherals with wake-up capability may enable the HSI16 RC during Stop 2 mode to detect their wake-up condition.
+The system clock, when exiting Stop 2 mode, may be either MSI (up to 48 MHz) or HSI16, depending on the software configuration.

 - Standby Mode:

-VCORE domain is powered off.
-However, it is possible to preserve the SRAM2 content as detailed below:
+The VCORE domain is powered off.
+However, SRAM2 content can be preserved as follows:

-• Standby mode with SRAM2 retention when the RRS bit is set in the PWR control register 3 (PWR_CR3).
-In this case, SRAM2 is supplied by the low-power regulator.
-Standby mode when the RRS bit is cleared in the PWR control register 3 (PWR_CR3).
-In this case, the main regulator and the low-power regulator are powered off.
-All clocks in the VCORE domain are stopped.
-PLL, MSI, HSI16, and HSE32 are disabled.
-LSI and LSE can be kept running.
+• Standby mode with SRAM2 retention: Set the RRS bit in PWR control register 3 (PWR_CR3).
+SRAM2 is supplied by the low-power regulator.
+Standby mode without SRAM2 retention: Clear the RRS bit in PWR_CR3.
+The main and low-power regulators are powered off.
+All VCORE domain clocks (PLL, MSI, HSI16, and HSE32) stop.
+LSI and LSE may remain active.

-• The RTC can remain active (Standby mode with RTC, Standby mode without RTC).
-The sub-GHz radio and the PVD may also remain active when enabled independently from the CPU.
-In Standby mode, the PVD selects its lowest level.
-The system clock, when exiting Standby modes, is MSI at 4 MHz.
+• The RTC may remain active (Standby mode with or without RTC).
+The sub-GHz radio and PVD may also remain active if enabled independently.
+In Standby mode, the PVD uses its lowest level.
+Upon exiting Standby mode, the system clock is MSI at 4 MHz.

 - Shutdown Mode:

-VCORE domain is powered off.
+The VCORE domain is powered off.
 All clocks in the VCORE domain are stopped.
-PLL, MSI, HSI16, LSI, and HSE32 are disabled.
-LSE can be kept running.
-The system clock when exiting Shutdown mode is MSI at 4 MHz.
-In this mode, the supply voltage monitoring is disabled and the product behavior is not guaranteed in case of a power voltage drop.
+The PLL, MSI, HSI16, LSI, and HSE32 are disabled.
+The LSE can be kept running.
+The system clock when exiting shutdown mode is the MSI at 4 MHz.
+In this mode, supply voltage monitoring is disabled, and product behavior is not guaranteed in case of a power voltage drop.

 Layout Guideline